Tony Romo: 2014 season

-After a poor performance in the season opening 28–17 loss versus the San Francisco 49ers, Romo and the Cowboys won six consecutive games, including back-to-back road games against the Tennessee Titans and the St. Louis Rams.
-The Cowboys also defeated the defending champion Seattle Seahawks on the road, becoming only the second team to win a road game against the Seahawks in the three seasons.
-In Week 5, against the Houston Texans, Romo pulled off a memorable escape from J. J. Watt's pursuit on a play that resulted in Romo throwing a 43-yard touchdown in the 20–17 victory.
+After a poor performance in the season opening 28–17 loss to the San Francisco 49ers, Romo and the Cowboys won six consecutive games, including back-to-back road games against the Tennessee Titans (26–10) and the St. Louis Rams (34–31).
+The Cowboys also defeated the defending champion Seattle Seahawks 30–23 on the road, becoming only the second team to win a road game against the Seahawks in the three seasons.
+During a Week 5 20–17 overtime victory over the Houston Texans, Romo pulled off a memorable escape from J. J. Watt's pursuit on a play that resulted in Romo throwing a 43-yard touchdown.
 Through those six wins, Romo had a 13:3 touchdown:interception ratio.
-In Week 8, against the Washington Redskins, Romo went down with a back injury when linebacker Keenan Robinson sacked him, with his knee going into Romo's back.
-After the loss to Washington, it was revealed that Romo had two fractures in his transverse process.
-He missed the next game, a 28–17 loss to the Arizona Cardinals, but came back the next week and went on to lead the Cowboys to a 12–4 record and their first divisional title since 2009.
+During a Week 8 20–17 overtime loss to the Washington Redskins, Romo went down with a back injury after linebacker Keenan Robinson sacked him, with his knee going into Romo's back.
+After the game, it was revealed that Romo had two fractures in his transverse process.
+Romo missed the next game, a 28–17 loss to the Arizona Cardinals, but came back the next week and went on to lead the Cowboys to a 12–4 record and their first divisional title since 2009.

-On December 21, Romo set the Dallas Cowboys team record for highest completion percentage in a game with 90%, completing 18 of his 20 passes in a 42–7 blowout win over the Indianapolis Colts.
+On December 21, Romo set the Cowboys team record for highest completion percentage in a game with 90%, completing 18-of-20 passes in a 42–7 blowout victory over the Indianapolis Colts.
 He set his personal best quarterback rating in a single game with 151.7.
 Romo's 133.7 passer rating in the month of December was the highest in NFL history.
 He was named NFC Offensive Player of the Month for December.
-He was named to the Pro Bowl.
+Romo was also named to the Pro Bowl.